camielmaseland/HumanActivityRecognition_Thesis/README.md

 Further, in Data folder, a google drive link to the Totalset+slopes+mean+sd.csv file can be found that is used for modelling. <br>

-At last in the model notebooks folder all notebooks neccesary for feature selection, gridsearch and modelling of DT, MLR and RF can be found.
+in the model notebooks folder all notebooks neccesary for feature selection, gridsearch and modelling of DT, MLR and RF can be found. <br>

+At last the used visualizations found in de visualization.ipynb file.

     code
     .